401(k) For Small Business in Columbia, IL

 • Arrange a trust fund for plan assets

-A financial advisory firm can assist with all of the above requirements, and handle the operation and yearly reviews of the plan.
+A financial advisory firm can do all of that for you, and handle the operation and annual reviews of your 401(k).

-• Advertising your 401(k) plan to prospective employees — The word "401(k)" might appear on a job ad in a list of benefits, but many in the job market don't know the full benefits a plan provides.
-We can bridge the words "401(k)" to concrete steps to people living the golden years of their dreams.
+• Advertising your 401(k) plan to prospective employees — The phrase "401(k)" might appear on a job ad in a list of benefits, but many in the job market don't fully understand what a 401(k) can do for them.
+We can bridge the phrase "401(k)" to definite images of a more secure retirement, with a clear road map of how to get there.

-• Investment selection — Financial advisors who are an Accredited Investment Fiduciary® (AIF®) and are well versed in portfolio management will be able to offer investment insight, as well as work within investment principles such as diversification, risk tolerance, and rebalancing to optimally position employees' savings for further growth.
+• Investment selection — Financial advisors who are an Accredited Investment Fiduciary® (AIF®) and are experienced with portfolio management will be able to provide market insight, as well as work within investment concepts such as diversification, risk tolerance, and rebalancing to optimally position employees' savings for further growth.

-• Employee education — Employees need to understand their plan in order to get the greatest reward from it.
-At Correct Capital, we can talk directly to your small business's employees so feel good about with how their money is being held and invested.
+• Employee education — The more an employee understands their 401(k) plan, the more it will benefit them.
+At Correct Capital, we offer both group classes and one-on-one counseling sessions with our small business clients' employees so feel good about with how their money is being held and invested.

 • Compliance — 401(k) plans have different rules and contribution limits.
-Not following the rules correctly can lead to stiff fines.
-A financial advisor can help to ensure all of the proper rules are followed.
+Not following the rules correctly can lead to harsh fines.
+A financial advisor can help to ensure your recordkeeper and plan administrator do not accidentally fail to comply with a requirement.

-• Fiduciary duty — As a plan sponsor, small business owners have a fiduciary responsibility to act in the best interest of plan participants.
-We are ethically and legally required to do what's in your best interest, and in the best interest of your employees and their retirement accounts.
+• Fiduciary responsibility — As a plan sponsor, small business owners have a fiduciary responsibility to act with diligence, prudence, and care.
+We are morally and legally bound to do what's in your best interest, and in the best interest of your employees and their retirement accounts.

-A financial advisor offers considerable value to Columbia, IL small business owners who are looking to establish a 401(k) plan.
+A financial advisor can provide considerable value to Columbia, IL small business owners who are looking to establish a 401(k) plan.
 By consulting with a financial advisor, small business owners can provide a valuable benefit to their employees while also managing risk and ensuring the plan’s long-term success.

 401(k) For Small Business Columbia, IL | Retirement Planners | 401(k) Services Near Columbia

-Call Correct Capital to Establish a 401(k) For Your Small Business in Columbia, IL
+Call Correct Capital to Set Up a 401(k) For Your Small Business in Columbia, IL

-If you own a small business in Columbia, IL, you want to focus on why you started your business – not being distracted by retirement plan responsibilities you may not have the time, knowledge, or interest to manage.
+If you own a small business in Columbia, IL, you want to focus on what you do best and what you're passionate about – not being bogged down by administrative tasks you may not have the time, knowledge, or interest to manage.
 As a Registered Investment Advisor with CERTIFIED FINANCIAL PLANNER® professionals, Correct Capital can both help position your and your employees' money for growth while giving you peace of mind that your small business's 401(k) plan is being operated efficiently and correctly.
-To start setting up a 401(k) for your small Columbia, IL business today, call Correct Capital at 314-930-401(k) or contact us online.
+To start setting up a 401(k) for your small Columbia, IL business today, call Correct Capital at 877-930-4015 or contact us online.

 Are you ready to experience the Correct Capital difference?